Skip to main content

 Keep rbac.clusterWide: false (default) unless you need to monitor multiple namespaces.

-Always set CPU and memory limits to avoid excessive consumption:
+Always define CPU and memory limits to prevent excessive consumption:

 resources: